jmettraux/aac_magic/src/_descriptions_in.md

 Works from 15 feet on only.
 Grants (1d6 + _élan_) HPs (min 1) to the target.
 Does not stabilize a Mortally Wounded creature.

+## Turquoise Finger

+Focus.

+Gives temporary (1d6 + _élan_) HPs (min 1) for the current scene.
+When the scene ends, the excitation goes away, those HPs are gone, and the target creature might then fall mortally wounded.

 ## Turquoise Hand

 Healing hand.